mui/material-ui/docs/data/material/customization/dark-mode/dark-mode.md

 ## Toggling color mode

-You can use the React context to toggle the mode with a button inside your page.
+If you want to provide your users a way to toggle between modes, you can use React's context adding it to a button's `onClick` event:

 {{"demo": "ToggleColorMode.js", "defaultCodeOpen": false}}

 ## System preference

-Users might have specified a preference for a light or dark theme.
-The method by which the user expresses their preference can vary.
-It might be a system-wide setting exposed by the Operating System, or a setting controlled by the User Agent.
+The method by which users express their mode preference can vary.
+It might be a system-wide setting exposed by the Operating System, or a setting controlled by the User Agent (user specifying a preference for a light or dark theme).

 You can leverage this preference dynamically with the [useMediaQuery](/components/use-media-query/) hook and the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.
 For instance, you can enable the dark mode automatically:

 ```jsx